 Architect Albert C. Martin is responsible for many of the most celebrated buildings in downtown Los Angeles.
 Figueroa at Wilshire punctuates a dynamic urban environment at the very heart of the central business district at the intersection of two of downtown’s busiest cross streets.
-The 53 story, one million square foot office building is the eighth tallest in Los Angeles, and amongst the tallest 100 in the United States.
+The 53-story, one million square foot office building, is the ninth tallest in Los Angeles.
 Its design features a square pedestal at street level rising through several setbacks to a distinctive octagonal glass crown, giving it a powerful skyline presence.
 At ground level stands an expansive open-air public plaza.

 The building makes effective use of color.
-Cladding consists of coral-colored granite, accented with bronze panels and complimented by tinted windows that vary in color from green through gray depending upon sky conditions.
-The glass crown has the appearance of a faceted gem, and is lit to spectacular effect at night.
-Uncommon features include two 75 foot atriums at the street level public area of the building.
+The cladding consists of coral-colored granite, accented with bronze panels, and complemented by tinted windows that vary in color from green through gray depending upon sky conditions.
+The glass crown has the appearance of a faceted gem and is lit to spectacular effect at night.
+Uncommon features include two

 Enclos provided complete design/build services for the enclosure systems.
 The custom unitized curtainwall system incorporates a diversity of materials including Brazilian Rose polished granite, tinted glass, brown granite, and bronze panels.

 The building currently holds an Energy Star Certification issued by the US Department of Energy.